A hybrid mathematical model of collective motion under alignment and chemotaxis: Abstract

 \section{Abstract}

 In this paper we propose and study a hybrid \emph{discrete in continuous} mathematical model of collective motion under alignment and chemotaxis effect.
 Starting from the paper by \citet{dicostanzo}, in which the Cucker-Smale model \citep{cucker} was coupled with other cell mechanisms, to describe the cell migration and self-organization in the zebrafish lateral line primordium, we introduce a simplified model in which the coupling between an alignment and chemotaxis mechanism acts on a system of interacting particles.
 In particular we rely on a hybrid description in which the agents are discrete entities, while the chemoattractant is considered as a continuous signal.
 The proposed model is then studied both from an analytical and a numerical point of view.
 From the analytic point of view we prove, globally in time, existence and uniqueness of the solution.
-Then, the asymptotic behaviour of the system is investigated.
-Through a suitable Lyapunov functional we show that, for the linearized version of our system, for $t\rightarrow +\infty$, the migrating aggregate exponentially converge to a state in which all the particles have a same position with zero velocity.
-Finally, from the numerical point of view, some meaningful dynamical tests are proposed to simulate the behaviour of the system, also in comparison with the analytical findings.
+Then, the asymptotic behaviour of a linearised version of the system is investigated.
+Through a suitable Lyapunov functional we show that for $t\rightarrow +\infty$, the migrating aggregate exponentially converges to a state in which all the particles have a same position with zero velocity.
+Finally, we present a comparison between the analytical findings and some numerical results, concerning the behaviour of the full nonlinear system.